Poisson Boundaries of Lamplighter Groups: Proof of the Kaimanovich-Vershik Conjecture: Abstract

-Let $\mu$ be a finitely supported symmetric probability measure whose support generates $\Z_2 \wr \Z^d$. \ref b.KV/, Proposition 6.4, showed that $(\Z_2 \wr \Z^d, \mu)$ is Liouville iff $d \le 2$. \refbmulti{KV:announce,KV} also asked for a description of the Poisson boundary for finitely supported $\mu$ on the lamplighter groups $\Z_2 \wr \Z^d$ when it is non-trivial, i.e., $d \ge 3$.
-Moreover, they suggested a natural candidate, namely, $(\Z_2)^{\Z^d}$ with the probability measure given by the final configuration of lamps under the associated random walk.
-Here, given $(\gp, \mu)$, the associated random walk has transition probabilities $p(x, y) := \mu(x^{-1} y)$.
+Let $\mu$ be a finitely supported, symmetric probability measure whose support generates $\Z_2 \wr \Z^d$. \ref b.KV/, Proposition 6.4, showed that $(\Z_2 \wr \Z^d, \mu)$ is Liouville iff $d \le 2$. \refbmulti{KV:announce,KV} also asked for a description of the Poisson boundary for finitely supported $\mu$ on the lamplighter groups $\Z_2 \wr \Z^d$ when it is nontrivial, \rl{which, in the symmetric case, amounts to} $d \ge 3$.
+Moreover, they suggested a natural candidate, namely, $(\Z_2)^{\Z^d}$ with the probability measure given by the final configuration of lamps under the $\mu$-walk.
 On $\Z_2 \wr \Z^d$, the final configuration of lamps, which we will denote by $\Lamps_\infty$, exists because the projection of the walk to the base group $\Z^d$ is transient.

 In 2008, a breakthrough was achieved by \refbmulti{Erschler,Erschler:ICM}, who proved that the conjecture of \ref b.KV:announce/ is correct when $d \ge 5$.